ef3d0c3e/minishell/README.md

 Once you have compiled `minishell`, move the executable within your `$PATH`.
 Then you can move the `default.sh` file to either `~/.hshrc` or `$XDG_CONFIG_HOME/hsh/profile.sh`.

+If you want to enable completion, then set the `SHELL_COMPLETION` variable to the locaiton of the `completion` folder.

 ## Running tests

 To build the tests, use the following: